Harris, Outer Hebrides: South Harris

 The southern part of Harris is less mountainous, with numerous unspoilt, white sandy beaches on the west coast.
 Its main settlements are Rodel (Roghadal), known for its medieval kirk of St. Clement (Eaglais Chliamhain), the most elaborate surviving medieval church in the Hebrides after Iona Abbey, and Leverburgh (An Tòb na Hearadh or An t-Òb na Hearadh).
 A ferry sails from the latter to Berneray (Beàrnaraigh na Hearadh), an island off the coast of North Uist (Uibhist a Tuath), to which it is joined by a causeway.

 The east coast of south Harris is known as the Bays.
-The best known section called the "Golden Road" as it cost so much money to build, when it was built in 1897.
+The best-known section is called the "Golden Road" as it cost so much money to build in 1897.
 It runs from Miavaig via Drinishader, Grosebay, Scadabay and Cluer to Stockinish.
-From Stockinish the road is the Bays and meanders through the coastal townships of Lickisto (Liceasto), Geocrab (Geòcrab), Manish (Mànais), Flodabay (Fleòideabhagh), Quidinish (Cuidhtinis), Finsbay (Fionnsbhagh) and Lingerbay (Lingreabhagh).
+From Stockinish the road is called the Bays and meanders through the coastal townships of Lickisto (Liceasto), Geocrab (Geòcrab), Manish (Mànais), Flodabay (Fleòideabhagh), Quidinish (Cuidhtinis), Finsbay (Fionnsbhagh) and Lingerbay (Lingreabhagh).

 The beaches of Luskentyre and Scarista are amongst the most spectacular.
 From the former the island of Taransay, where the BBC Television series Castaway 2000 was recorded, is seen most clearly from Harris.
 At Scarista the beach is a venue for surfing and kite buggying.
 Nearby the Harris Golf Club offers well kept greens and views of the hills, but there is no play on Sundays.
 Scarista is the birthplace of the author Finlay J. MacDonald, who wrote about growing up on Harris in the 1930s.
-His books: Crowdie and Cream, Crotal and White and The Corncrake and the Lysander paint a vivid and humorous picture of Hebridean life.
+His books Crowdie and Cream, Crotal and White and The Corncrake and the Lysander paint a vivid and humorous picture of Hebridean life.

 Tarbert

 Tarbert is the main port and main settlement of Harris, with a population of about 550.
-The name Tarbert comes from the Norse tairbeart meaning "portage" or "isthmus".
+The name Tarbert comes from the Gaelic tairbeart meaning "portage" or "isthmus".
 It is located on an isthmus between Loch Tarbert and West Loch Tarbert.
 The village has a ferry terminal, local tourist information and some small shops, including a Harris Tweed shop overlooking the main access road to the CalMac ferry terminal and a general grocery store.
 It is also home to the Harris Distillery.